-The Velostrata On-Premises Backend virtual appliance connects to VM disks in your on-premises data center and streams or migrates them to GCP using Cloud Extensions.
+The Velostrata On-Premises Backend virtual appliance connects to VM disks in your on-premises data center and streams or migrates them to Google Cloud using Cloud Extensions.

 The Velostrata Backend is distributed as an Open Virtualization Format (OVF) package.

 Sizing a VM for the Velostrata Backend

 The Velostrata Backend requires the following, based on the number of VMs to be migrated concurrently: